Can Chickens Eat Bananas and Banana Peels ~ A Bunch of Helpful Tips

 Can Chickens Eat the Actual Banana Peels or Just the Insides

 While chickens can eat banana peels, it’s worth noting that the peels are not as easily consumed as the fruit itself.
-Banana peels are tough and fibrous, which can be difficult for chickens to digest.
+Banana peels are tough, which can be difficult for chickens to digest.
 However, if the peels are cut into smaller, more manageable pieces, chickens will likely eat them.
 It really depends on each individual hen.

 More prep work: Clean the peels